bhellema/sling-org-apache-sling-dynamic-include/README.md

 ## Enabling SSI in Apache & dispatcher

-In order to enable SSI in Apache with dispatcher first enable `Include` mod (on Debian: `a2enmod include`).
-Then add `Includes` option to the `Options` directive in your virtual configuration host.
-After that find following lines in `dispatcher.conf` file:
+To enable SSI in Apache with dispatcher, first enable `Include` mod (on Debian: `a2enmod include`).
+Then add the `Includes` option to the `Options` directive in your virtual configuration host.
+After that find the following lines in `dispatcher.conf` file:

         <IfModule dispatcher_module>
             SetHandler dispatcher-handler
         </IfModule>

-and modify it:
+modify it to include `SetOutputFilter INCLUDES`:

         <IfModule dispatcher_module>
             SetHandler dispatcher-handler
         </IfModule>
         SetOutputFilter INCLUDES

-After setting output filter open virtualhost configuration and add `Includes` option to `Options` directive:
+After setting the SetOutputFilter value, find the virtualhost configuration and add `IncludesNOEXEC` option to `Options` directive:

         <Directory />
-            Options FollowSymLinks Includes
+            Options FollowSymLinks IncludesNOEXEC
             AllowOverride None
         </Directory>
         <Directory /var/www/>
-            Options Indexes FollowSymLinks MultiViews Includes
+            Options Indexes FollowSymLinks MultiViews IncludesNOEXEC
             AllowOverride None
             Order allow,deny
             allow from all
         </Directory>

+By specifying the IncludesNOEXEC only documents with a text MIME-type will be included.

 It's also a good idea to disable the caching for `.nocache.html` files in `dispatcher.any` config file.
-Just add:
+Modify the dispatcher.any file to include the glob for the `nocache` selector.
+Add a new rule to the end of the `/rules` section with the following:

         /disable-nocache
         {